 “CrossFit women has positively changed my life in every way imaginable.
 Not only has it made me stronger physically, but also mentally.
 There is something so empowering about being able to load up a barbell and lift it over your head or conquer a new gymnastics movement on the rings that you ever thought possible.
 It has made me so much more confident and allowed me to believe in myself and set goals that truly challenge me.

 I also love the competitive side of CrossFit.
-Each workout is an opportunity to improve and keeping track of your scores on benchmark workouts and your one-rep maxes on weightlifting components is super important!
+Each workout is an opportunity to improve and keeping track (like the 30 day arm challenge) of your scores on benchmark workouts and your one-rep maxes on weightlifting components is super important!
 Doing so will allow you to look at your progress over a period of time and see just how much you have grown!

 The environment is also unlike any other and everyone truly builds each other up.
 It is no lie when you hear that the loudest cheers are for the person who finishes last.
 CrossFit builds strong people, strong relationships and in turn strong communities.